Can Nutritional Counselling Help with Binge Eating Disorder?

 Meet Anna

-She was first diagnosed with binge eating disorder in her late twenties, had a course of CBT which helped at the time and spent her thirties managing reasonably well.
-Then in her mid-forties, two things happened simultaneously: perimenopause brought body changes she hadn't fully anticipated and a particularly demanding period at work left her running on empty most of the time.
+She was diagnosed with binge eating disorder in her mid-twenties, had a course of CBT which really helped at the time and spent her thirties managing reasonably well.
+Then in her mid-forties two things happened simultaneously: perimenopause brought body changes she hadn't fully anticipated and a particularly demanding period at work left her running on empty most of the time.
+The body she had spent years trying to make smaller was changing again, and old feelings resurfaced with it.

 By the time she reached out to me, Anna had spent several years trying to manage the pattern alone.
 She had read various books, tried mindfulness, attempted various approaches to eating more healthily.
-None of it had stuck and she wasn't sure whether anything would.
+None of it had stuck and she arrived, as many people do, with a mixture of cautious hope and significant scepticism that anything could really change.

 NOURISHING FOUNDATIONS

 Through my initial assessment and our first session together, it became clear that Anna had been significantly restricting food during the day.
-Her pattern suggested potential blood sugar fluctuations, elevated cortisol and a neurobiological reward system primed toward highly palatable food in the evenings.
+Her pattern suggested potential blood sugar fluctuations, elevated cortisol and a neurobiological reward system primed towards craving highly palatable food in the evenings.

 This combination alone can make the drive to binge eat feel almost inevitable, regardless of how much psychological insight a person has.
-So my first priority in Anna's work, as with many clients presenting with binge eating disorder, was supporting her physiological foundations and restoring the consistent, adequate nourishment that allows the body's survival responses to begin to settle.
+So my first priority in Anna's work, as with many clients presenting with binge eating disorder, was restoring the consistent, adequate nourishment that allows the body's survival responses to begin to settle.

 Anna's story

-In the early weeks of working together, Anna's main task was simply to eat more consistently across the day - something that felt counterintuitive given her concerns about her body.
+In the early weeks of working together, we developed a simple nutritional strategy to meet Anna’s needs and satisfy her tastebuds that would work with her busy schedule.
+Anna's main task was simply to eat more consistently across the day so as not to get too hungry - something that felt counterintuitive given her concerns about her body.
 She noticed the intensity of the urges to binge in the evenings began to reduce.
 Her body and mind started to trust that food was available.

 FOOD MINDSET

-Alongside the work on nourishing foundations, Anna and I began to explore the food-related beliefs that had accumulated over years of dieting and attempts to manage her changing body.
+Alongside continued work on what I call ‘nourishing foundations’, Anna and I began to explore the food-related beliefs she had accumulated since childhood and family dynamics, and then over years of dieting and attempts to manage her body.

 Food rules are often so deeply ingrained they feel like facts rather than beliefs - certain foods are dangerous, some are allowed and others aren't, eating past a certain point means failure.
-For Anna, old rules had resurfaced and been reinforced by perimenopause diet culture messaging about which foods to avoid and how to manage weight gain.
+For Anna, old rules had resurfaced or been reinforced by diet culture messaging around menopause and which foods to avoid and how to manage midlife weight gain.
 They were maintaining the all-or-nothing thinking that fed directly into the restrict-binge cycle.
-So part of our work involved gradually loosening these rules through a supported process including careful reintroductions.
+Part of our work involved gradually loosening these rules through a supported process which also included careful reintroductions of some foods previously avoided.

 EATING & EMOTIONS